JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 - Best for younger investors who can recover from volatility.
 - Not suitable for those near retirement or funding dependents.

-**Examples:** Elon Musk, Jeff Bezos, Mark Zuckerberg, Jenson Huang, Peter Thiel, Shawn Fanning - Entrepreneurs and tech industry leaders tend to fit the bill
+**Examples:** Elon Musk, Jeff Bezos, Mark Zuckerberg, Jenson Huang, Peter Thiel, Shawn Fanning.
+Entrepreneurs and tech industry leaders tend to fit the bill

 ### Exemplars